-${\rm CuSO_4\cdot 5H_2O}$ solid is listed as toxic when ingested in significant quantities.
-It is also an irritant to the skin and eyes.
-Toxic substances are hazardous to health when breathed, swallowed or in contact with the skin for those substances capable of absorbing into the bloodstream.
-An irritant may have a temporary irritating effect on skin, eyes, respiratory tract, etc. If you come in contact with the solid, you should gently brush off the affected area with a paper towel and then rinse off the area with water for several minutes.
-If you come in contact with a solution of copper (II) sulfate, you should rinse off the affected area with water for several minutes.
+$CuSO_4 \cdot 5 H_2O$ is listed as toxic and an irritant.
+Toxic substances are hazardous to health when breathed, swallowed or in contact with the skin.
+An irritant may have a temporary irritating effect on skin, eyes, respiratory tract, etc. If you come in contact with the solid, you should gently brush off the affected area with a paper towel and then flush the area with water.
+If you come in contact with a solution of copper(II) sulfate, you should flush the affected area with water.